handsomechap/cmmdm/README.md

 # cmmdm
 CentMinMod Domain Manager

-An addon to give additional domain management capabilities to centminmod hosting environments
+An addon to give simple domain management capabilities to centminmod hosting environments

 cmmdm will not touch or modify centminmod in any way